mikekistler/aspnet-openapi-examples/README.md

 | Conflict()                 | 409         |
 | UnprocessableEntity()      | 422         |

-All of these methods except `NoContent` have a generic overload that allows you to specify the response body.
+All of these methods except `NoContent` have a generic overload that allows you to specify the type of the response body, which is used to produce an "application/json" content entry with the schema for the specified type.
+See the [content](#content) section below for information about how to produce content entries for other media types.

 Note that the `CreatedAtRoute` and `AcceptedAtRoute` methods do not set the `Location` header in the response object.